zhe3145/Parallel-Programming/README.md

-ParallelProgramming
+Parallel Programming
 ===================

-Here are programs for my Parallel programming lessons
+Here are programs for my Parallel programming lessons.
+First one is temperature map change for metal plate.